dgleba/620dkrcollection/menu694yard/694django/README.md

 Note: some of these may be in the Makefile.
 Then, just run make mmb, or make mig etc.

-These have already been run against this project..
+These HAVE already BEEN run against this project..

   cd /ap/test/djangot4/694django
   mkdir djangosite